About the Major

 The Science in Society Program is an interdisciplinary major that encourages the study of the sciences and medicine as institutions, practices, intellectual achievements, and constituents of culture.
 Students in the program should gain a better understanding of the richness and complexity of scientific practice and of the cultural and political significance of science, technology, and medicine.
 The major is well suited for students interested in a variety of professional and academic pursuits after graduation, since it encourages students to integrate technical scientific knowledge with a grasp of the historical and cultural setting within which it is understood and used.

-First and second year students interested in the Science in Society Program should begin their science courses as soon as possible.
-Most students take their first course in the Program as a sophomore.
-The core courses in the history of science or sociocultural studies of science are especially recommended as first courses in the Program.
+First- and second-year students interested in the Science in Society Program should begin their science courses as soon as possible.
+Most students take their first course in the program as sophomore.
+The core courses in the history of science or sociocultural studies of science are especially recommended as first courses in the program.

 Students who declare their major in SiSP must specify the fields in which they plan to complete their science requirement and their area of concentration.
 Students who seek to add the major after their sophomore year will only be admitted after review to ensure that they are in a good position to complete the major.
 All students who declare the major must submit a statement of their goals in the major, for advising purposes, and for later evaluation of how well those goals were met.
 There are no other requirements for admission to the major.

-Many SiSP students go abroad for a semester as a junior.
-Students can normally count only one course from study abroad toward the 6 required courses in SiSP, although some students also get credit for science courses, or towards their area of concentration.
+Many SISP students go abroad for a semester as a junior.
+Students can normally count only one course from study abroad toward the six required courses in SiSP, although some students also get credit for science courses or toward their area of concentration.